NathanVaughn/blog.nathanv.me/content/posts/budget-home-network/index.md

 ### Technicolor Modem - $11.50/Month

-{{< figure src="img/technicolor-modem.png" alt="Some crappy Technicolor (I didn't know they were even still around) modem provided by my ISP." caption="Some crappy Technicolor (I didn't know they were even still around) modem provided by my ISP." captionPosition="center" >}}
+{{< figure src="img/technicolor-modem.png" alt="Some crappy Technicolor (I didn't know they were even still around) modem provided by my ISP." caption="Some crappy Technicolor (I didn't know they were even still around) modem provided by my ISP."  >}}

 This is modem/router combo provided by my ISP (Mediacom).
 While I would normally buy my own equipment,